nighthawkcoders/devOps/kasm/README.md

 ## Terraform Usage/Test
-### Terraform Commands and SDLC:
+### Terraform Test Commands and SDLC:
-Go to kasm version control folder.
+Go to kasm version control folder, then run these commands.
 - Run `terraform init` to initialize the project.
 - Run `terraform plan` to see what resources will be created.
 - If the plan looks good, run `terraform apply` to create the Nginx configurations.